abdanrafii/Ch.-1-Foundation-on-Artificial-Intelligence/README.md

 ---

-# Foundations of Artificial Intelligence - Chapter 1 (Team Project in Google Colab)
+# Ch.1: Foundations on Artificial Intelligence

 This repository contains team-based assignments in foundational AI topics, focused on programming, data analysis, and visualization.
 The tasks are designed to build understanding through practical applications on real-world data.